Flummery: Australasian "flummery"

-In Australia and New Zealand, post World War II, flummery was the name given to a different foodstuff, a mousse dessert made with beaten evaporated milk, sugar, and gelatine.
+In Australia and New Zealand, post-World War II, flummery was the name given to a completely different dish, a mousse dessert made with beaten evaporated milk, sugar, and gelatine.
 Also made using jelly crystals, mousse flummery became established as an inexpensive alternative to traditional cream-based mousse.
 In the Queensland town of Longreach, it was a staple food in the 1970s and in the New South Wales town of Forbes, it was a fall-back dessert in the 1950s.
 The American writer Bill Bryson described flummery as an early form of the blancmange dessert known in the United States.